-RIM's 'Mobile Fusion' Phone Management Tool, Not for All Small Businesses
+RIM's 'Mobile Fusion' Phone Management Tool, Not for All Small Businesses The system's price and complex requirements might leave some small companies out of luck.

 Canadian smartphone giant Research in Motion is supposed to be synonymous with business mobility.
 But if its latest mobile management tool is any indication, small businesses are less and less part of the company's plans.